pwhittlesea/pwhittlesea.github.com/_posts/2024-09-21-new-zealand-2.md

 ### Wētā Workshop Unleashed {#weta-workshop-unleashed}

 Part of what makes The Lord of the Rings trilogy one of my favourite films is the depth of the physical effects.
-The attention to detail on all of the sets, armour, weapons and costumes gives the films a realism that I have not seen replicated often.
+The attention to detail on all the sets, armour, weapons and costumes gives the films a realism that I have not seen replicated often.
 Presumably because it is shockingly expensive.

 Wētā Workshop were the company that produced the majority of those props, and I had never really thought much about the process that created them.